an-sh/chat-service/README.md

 ### Frontend example

-Angular based example application is in `example` directory.
-From this directory run `npm install && gulp && bin/www` to build application and start server (by default on port 3000).
+An angular based application is in `example` directory.
+From this directory run `npm install && gulp && bin/www` to build the application and start a server (by default on port 3000).

 ![Example](http://an-sh.github.io/chat-service/example.png "Example")